 Whether your HVAC system is for a large commercial facility or within your home, it’s important to take care of your equipment.
-As seasons change, your HVAC equipment becomes more vulnerable.
+As seasons change, your HVAC equipment becomes more vulnerable and will require frequent maintenance.
 This is because the system must change its essential function from heating to cooling or vice versa with the shift in the weather.
 It is also important to note that each season requires different maintenance practices.
 Here are some simple DIY instructions to help extend the life and efficiency of your equipment.
 With these basic tasks completed, you can end the suffering of inefficient heating and cooling and high utility bills.Did you know #HVAC systems can last over 15 years?
 See how to make it happen!
 Click To Tweet

 Replace That Filter

 Do you know the easiest way to make a big difference for your heating and cooling system without breaking the bank?
 It’s done by simply cleaning or changing your unit’s air filters.